The chat box accepts normal messages, dice expressions, commands, and

 Each of these locations can have any number of variables.

-from other macros.
+cannot be accessed from other macros.

 A group variable is visible to macros in that group, but can also be